icann/rdap-conformance-tool/docs/std_95/common_structures.md

 "message": "The JSON value shall be a syntactically valid time and date according to RFC3339."
 }
 ```
-    9. If the JSON name eventActor exists, the value shall be a JSON string data type.
+    9. Test case [-10909](#id-testCase-10909){ #id-testCase-10909 }: If the JSON name eventActor exists, the value shall be a JSON string data type.
 ``` json
 {
   "code": -10909,